scalatra/scalatra-book/src/_03_introduction.md

 ### Getting started

-You need to install a few things before you can get started, but before we get to that, here's a very simple Scalatra app:
+You need to install a few things before you can get started, but first, here's a very simple Scalatra app:

 {pygmentize:: scala}
 package com.example.app